yjp20/prism/docs/guides/cli.md

 ●  note      DELETE     http://127.0.0.1:4010/pets/10
 ```

+The generated paths will have their parameters (query or path) bolded and in color.

 Then in another tab, you can hit the HTTP server with your favorite HTTP client.

 ```bash